unlock-protocol/unlock/README.md

 [You can try Unlock using the Ethereum blockchain on our homepage.](https://unlock-protocol.com/)

 We are building this in the open, which means you can also run the code locally (see instructions below).
-You can try out the staging version - which runs the latest, in-progress code - at [https://staging.unlock-protocol.com](https://staging.unlock-protocol.com).
+You can try out the staging version - which runs the latest, in-progress code, but against the Rinkeby test network - at [https://staging.unlock-protocol.com](https://staging.unlock-protocol.com).

 Finally, you can learn more [on our documentation wiki](https://github.com/unlock-protocol/unlock/wiki).

 ## Contributing